songsang7/arxiv2notion/readme.md

 ## 🧠 Gemini Models

-The following Gemini models are used in sequence to support higher request rates (up to 45 RPM or 1550 RPM depending on your tier):
+The following Gemini models are used in sequence to support higher request rates (up to 45 RPM or 1550 RPD depending on your tier):

 ---